zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/stash-file.js]
 ```

-> To create a new integration for handling files, run `zapier init [your app name] --template files`.
-You can also check out our working example app [here](https://github.com/zapier/zapier-platform/tree/main/example-apps/files).
+> To create a new integration for handling files, run `zapier init [your integration name] --template files`.
+You can also check out our working example integration [here](https://github.com/zapier/zapier-platform/tree/main/example-apps/files).

 ## Logging

-To view the logs for your application, use the `zapier logs` command.
+To view the logs for your integration, use the `zapier logs` command.

-There are three types of logs for a Zapier app:
+There are three types of logs for a Zapier integration:

 * `http`: logged automatically by Zapier on HTTP requests
 * `bundle`: logged automatically on every method execution